zachpino/comm-workshop-s18/week07/homework.md

 Additionally, *choose the simplest of the visualizations* that your story will require, *and build it*.
 Easy, right?

 We would recommend you begin with something we have covered: a bar chart, line plot, line chart, scatter plot, matrix.
-Use the real data.
+Use  real data!